Na An, She/Her

 B.A., in Political Science and Cultural Anthropology, Rutgers University

-Preethi Ramaprasad is a third year Ph.D. student in Critical Dance Studies at UC Riverside, where she received the Gluck Fellowship and Chancellor’s Distinguished Fellowship.
-She has trained in South Indian classical dance (Bharatanatyam) from Prof. Sudharani Raghupathy and music from Padma Srinivasan.
-Ramaprasad has performed/taught in India, Europe, and the United States.
-She is also the curator of When Eyes Speak, San Francisco’s first Indian Choreography Festival.
-Ramaprasad researches the intersection of Bharatanatyam and politics through performance, literature, and music.
-Her undergraduate honors thesis at Rutgers University investigated the connection between classical dance and music practices in Tamil Nadu.
+Preethi Ramaprasad is a Ph.D. candidate in Critical Dance Studies at UC Riverside, where she has received the Gluck Fellowship, Dance Department Fellowship, and Chancellor’s Distinguished Fellowship.
+She has trained in Bharatanatyam from Prof. Sudharani Raghupathy and music from Padma Srinivasan.
+Ramaprasad has performed/taught workshops in India, Europe, and the United States.
+She co-curates When Eyes Speak and the Varnam Salon, which both provide new platforms for South Asian expressive forms in San Francisco.
+Ramaprasad’s dissertation focuses on the mobilization of mythology in transnational Bharatanatyam performance.

 José Eduardo Valadés, él/He/Him/His

 B.A. in Humanities, Universidad de Quintana Roo, México

 Jose Eduardo is a 3rd year PhD student in Critical Dance Studies at UCR.
 He has worked as an editor, teacher, blogger, translator, freelance writer and shiatsu practitioner.
 He gained interest in Dance Studies on account of the extended influence of literary theory and language theory on art interpretation.
 His research interests focus on the connections between dance, intimacy, failure and the philosophy of action.
 He’s doing a UCHRI/UCOP funded research called “Performance in the Wake of the Political.”